 The focus groups were organized at the National Food Institute at the Danish Technical University.
 In the 90 minute focus group sessions, participants were asked questions related to their experience of food satisfaction while eating, and which factors they would identify as important for the feeling of satisfaction.
 All sessions were recorded using Media Recorder software.

-How to build a Consumer Experience Lab
+How to build a Consumer Behavior Lab

 A Consumer Experience Lab is designed to allow you to observe consumers unobtrusively, in an environment similar to your their natural surroundings.

 Check out this ‘how to’ guide, providing you with the perfect tips & tricks!